-No. EAC Condition Implementation Status Compliance Status Description EAC 63 support.
-Completed In Compliance Additionally, with direction from the Committee, BC Hydro has been working with Doig River First Nation to understand the Beaver spelling for naming of the viewpoint.
-Doig River First Nation provided BC Hydro with the correct Beaver spelling for "viewpoint" on January 18, 2017.
-BC Hydro is also working closely with Doig River First Nation on creating a memorial at the north bank viewpoint for Chief Attachie.
-The Committee has also discussed the possibility and feasibility of developing a traveling museum exhibit that could travel Aboriginal communities and to ultimately reside in the Fort St John Museum.
-The Committee is determining if this is a project of interest and will be further discussed at the next Committee meeting.
+No. EAC Condition Implementation Status Compliance Status Description inundation.
+Cultural awareness and orientation of workforce.
+Support for cultural camps through financial or in-kind support. at the Site C north bank public viewpoint and a potential traveling museum exhibit that could travel to Aboriginal communities and to ultimately reside in the Fort St John Museum.
+In early 2017, in an effort to make Committee meetings more effective, BC Hydro secured a facilitator in April 2017.
+This facilitator has helped facilitate two meetings during this reporting period, and advanced discussions around measures to improve upon Committee meetings.
 EAC 63 The EAC Holder must provide the draft Cultural Resources Mitigation Plan to the Committee for review a minimum 90 days prior to the commencement of construction.
 Completed In Compliance The draft Cultural Resources Mitigation Plan was submitted to Aboriginal Groups on October 17, 2014.
 EAC 63 The EAC Holder must file the final Cultural Resources Mitigation Plan with EAO and the Committee a minimum of 30 days prior to the commencement of construction.
 Completed In Compliance The final Cultural Resources Mitigation Plan was submitted to Aboriginal Groups on June 5, 2015.
 EAC 63 The EAC Holder must develop, implement and adhere to the final Cultural Resources Mitigation Plan, and any amendments, to the satisfaction of EAO.
-Ongoing In Compliance The 2015-2016 Annual Report for the Cultural Resources Mitigation Plan was submitted to the EAO and shared with Aboriginal groups on July 5, 2016.
-Future annual reports will continue to be submitted in July of that calendar year.
-EAC 64 The EAC Holder must provide a total of \$100,000 to local accredited facilities in close proximity to the Project, prior to the start of operations, to curate and display the recovered resources and the funding is not to Not Started Future Requirement BC Hydro understands this condition.
+Ongoing In Compliance The 2016-2017 Cultural Resources Mitigation Plan Annual Report was submitted to the EAO on October 31, 2017.
+The 2017-2018 Annual Report will be submitted to the EAO in July, 2018.
+BC Hydro will update the plan as required based on new information, and will continue to implement initiatives described in the plan throughout construction.
+EAC 64 The EAC Holder must provide a total of \$100,000 to local accredited facilities in close proximity to the Project, prior to the start of operations, to curate and display the recovered resources and the funding is not to be used for buildings to house them.
+Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
 BC Hydro will fund local accredited facilities in close proximity to the Project, prior to the start of operations, to curate and display the recovered resources and the funding is not to be used for buildings to house them.
-The allocation
+The allocation of the funding is planned for Year 5 of Construction.